 4. How much will I receive?

 Funds are limited.
 Amounts will be determined based on the number of applications received and the specific needs presented in the application.
-Columbia College does not guarantee that all students will receive funding.
+Columbia College cannot guarantee that all students will receive funding.

 7. How do students receive the money?